huytran845/CLI-tool/README.md

 #### Setting up

 1.Make sure you have nodeJs installed to properly use this tool.
-2.Install the dependency, the arg library with, "npm install arg".
+2.Install the dependencies with, "npm install".

 #### Description of tool